 An end note...

 I just fell in love with this place replete with historic ruins and having great cultural significance.
 However, I wonder, how come such a beautiful and historically rich place is not among the most visited places in India!
-One of the reasons maybe its location; reaching there is not easy.
-Because, it’s situated at least 4 hours’ drive from the nearest airport in Hubli or an overnight train from Bengaluru.
+One of the reasons maybe its location, because reaching there is not very easy.
 However, with communications getting better by the day, more and more tourists are visiting Hampi every year.

 It’s totally worth the effort.
 Apart from Hampi, people interested in history and heritage can also explore other important places in the vicinity.
 Some of these places are Badami, Pattadakal, Aihole (all UNESCO World Heritage sites) and Bijapur (like I did).
 One could also visit Gulbarga (which I couldn’t).
 From Bijapur, I took an overnight train to Pune where I boarded my flight to Delhi.